craftslab/imagecrawler/README.md

 ## Introduction

-*imagecrawler* is a image crawler written in Go.
+*imagecrawler* is an image crawler written in Go.